-In 2019 the famous Sally’s Paddock vineyard celebrates 46 years, and in that time the building of a family obsession like no other; just like their famous Sally’s Paddock vineyard, the Robb family have their roots planted deep in the Pyrenees soil.
-Today, the winery continues to operate on the principles of those early days—producing exceptional quality, handmade, estate-grown reds..
+In 2021, the famous Sally’s Paddock vineyard celebrated 49 years, and in that time the building of a family obsession like no other; just like their famous Sally’s Paddock vineyard, the Robb family have their own roots planted deep in the Pyrenees soil.

 Situated toward the Northern end of the Pyrenees Range, Sally’s Paddock sits amongst a pristine natural environment.
 Here, cambrian soils made up of shallow gravel, giving way to rich red clay from which the un-irrigated deep-rooted vines extract water and nutrients.
 The temperate climate, moderated by altitude, is idyllic for the production of complex yet seamless red wines.